 <svg viewBox=”-3 -3 39 39″ … >

-This isn’t ideal, but it’s better than the endless chain of
+This isn’t ideal, but it is better than the endless chain of

-Most of the elements within the SVG markup were provided with some form of ID when the SVG was generated, the
+Most of the elements within the SVG markup were provided with an

 <rect> element, for instance: